 Now, fabric printing is possible at home.
 For small projects, printing at home would be acceptable.
 But printing your designs for commercial use works best through a vendor who knows the ins and outs of printing on fabric.

 Fabric printers like Canvas ETC understand your printing needs.

 So, why choose fabric printing?
-If you’re showcasing your brand, product, or service, printing on fabric like tablecloths for trade shows help your consumers know what your brand is about.
+If you’re showcasing your brand, product, or service, printing on fabric like tablecloths or pipe and drape kits for trade shows help your consumers know what your brand is about.
 Overall, digital textile prints catch the eyes of customers and help market your ideas in a favorable light.

 Printing onto fabric relies on many factors.
 From dyes to the fabrics themselves, there are many different ways for custom prints to adhere and last onto fabric.
 One of the more innovative and recent technologies for fabric involves digital printing.

 Digital printing onto fabric came about in the late 1980’s as an alternative to screen printing.
 Screen printing remains an option for printing onto all sorts of fabrics, however it’s a manual option.
 Digital printing lends itself to more automated processes, resulting in clean, precise print jobs onto fabric.

 For digital printing, a dye sublimation printer is key.
 This computer printer works together with heat to dye custom designs onto synthetic fabric.
 Special dyes diffuse onto the substrate to make one-of-a-kind outputs for your use.

 The heat involved with sublimation or dye-diffusion printing onto fabric needs to be set within a certain range for dyes to adhere.
 When the temperature reaches 350 degrees, the dye can stick to the fabric.
 For more vivid coloring, digital textile printing experts advise the dyes become heated anywhere between 380 to 420 degrees.